 For much of the past ten years, beekeepers, primarily in the United States and Europe, have been reporting annual hive losses of 30 percent or higher, substantially more than is considered normal or sustainable.
 In fact, one in four wild bee species in the U.S. is at risk of extinction.

-- Bees are indispensable pollinators of most ecosystems.
+- Plants need bees to pollinate, making bees indispensable pollinators of most ecosystems.
 There are 369,000 flowering plant species, and 90% of them are dependent on insect pollination.
-Usually, a honeybee can visit 50-1000 flowers in one trip.
-Therefore, if each bee takes ten trips a day, a colony with 25,000 forager bees can pollinate 250 million flowers in a day.
+A honeybee can usually visit 50-1000 flowers in one trip; if bee takes ten trips a day, a colony with 25,000 forager bees can pollinate 250 million flowers in a day.

-- The global crop production pollinated by bees is valued at $577 billion.
+- Pollinators contribute billions to the world economy.
+The global crop production pollinated by bees is valued at $577 billion.
 Pollinators contribute $24 billion to the U.S. agriculture industry, making up a third of the food consumed by Americans.

-- Use of Pesticides and Neonicotinoids and GMOs
+- Widespread use of pesticides, neonicotinoids and GMOs